ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/create_new_id_state.rst

 #.
 Add a new .h and .c file with the names ``uz_ParaID_StateID.c/h``.
 #.
 Add the license header to the files.
 #.
-Add the following code to the .h and .c file and adjust the names of the structs and functions accordingly.
+Add the following code to the .h and .c file and adjust the names accordingly.

    .. code-block:: c
          :linenos: